MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 You can update non-preview versions of Windows Admin Center by using Microsoft Update or a manual installation.

 Windows Admin Center preserves your settings when you upgrade to the latest version.
-We don't officially support upgrading Insider Preview versions of Windows Admin Center, and we recommend you do a "clean" installation by installing the latest version of Preview and starting over, but we don't block attempts to manually carry over settings for Preview upgrades.
+Upgrading Insider Preview versions of Windows Admin Center isn't supported, we recommend you do a new installation by installing the latest version of Preview and starting over.

-## Updating the certificate used by Windows Admin Center
+## Update the certificate used by Windows Admin Center

 When you have Windows Admin Center deployed as a service, you must provide a certificate for HTTPS.
-To update this certificate use the following these steps.
+To update this certificate, use the following these steps.

 > [!IMPORTANT]
 > When changing your certificate, the Windows Admin Center service will restart for the changes to take effect.